2025-26 AQUATIC CENTER GRANT

 All applications must be submitted through the Online Grant Application System.

-DBW promotes a safer and more enjoyable boating environment through grants to non-profit organizations, colleges, universities and local agencies operating in California that offer on-the-water training to enhance basic boating safety.
+Division of Boating and Waterways (DBW) promotes a safer and more enjoyable boating environment through grants to non-profit organizations, colleges, universities and local agencies operating in California that offer on-the-water training to enhance basic boating safety.
 Click here to see Participating Aquatic Centers.

 Grantee | Grant Funded | Grant Amount |